Are You Doing All You Can To Develop Your Workforce?

 Rely on your in-house expertise

-Incumbents to the position are your greatest asset when developing a plan for cross-functional training.
-Rely on their expertise to understand essential duties that should be the focus of development.
+Incumbents to the key position are your greatest asset when developing a plan for cross-functional training.
+Rely on their expertise to understand essential duties that should be the focus of talent development.
 Incumbents can also provide invaluable guidance, so arranging on-the-job shadowing is an important part of good cross-functional training.